 One of the biggest questions potential clinical trial participants ask is “Are clinical trials safe?”
-They also have questions about clinical trial phases.
+Along with clinical trial safety, they also have questions about clinical trial phases.
 The two words that are always top of mind for clinical trial researchers are “safe” and “effective.”

 - Is this clinical trial process they are going to perform on people or a new drug they are giving them going to work to improve their health, and